What To Expect In a Title IV Procedure with Bishops as Respondents

 Bishop Bailey also says the well-defined process for handling disciplinary issues involving bishops not only offers an understanding that the Complainant will be heard, but that bishops will also know where they are in the process or what is expected of them if they are on the Disciplinary Board.
 This will only add to the goals of fairness, reconciliation and amendment of life.

 Another area of misunderstanding and sometimes of previous abuse, or at least of perception of abuse, is that a bishop might have an advantage by using his or her chancellor as a personal attorney in the process.
 Other clerics do not have a church resource such as diocesan paid legal assistance.
 Such an advantage would also have a “chilling effect” on those bringing complaints, as they might feel the bishop has a considerable legal benefit compared to other clerics or to the complainant.
 The topic concerning Chancellors in this General Education and Best Practices section of the website details that a chancellor is not to be a direct participant in any Title IV procedure, including one involving bishops.

 As further explained in the topic Chancellors, the limited role for chancellors is to advise the process, not the details of a Title IV procedure.
 In the case of a bishop as a respondent, the usual role of a chancellor as an advisor to the office of the bishop would also be difficult due to conflicts of interest or the appearance of a conflict in separating the office from the individual.
-Christopher Hayes recognizes that is the time to yield to other lawyers or advisors in the church wide process.
+Christopher Hayes recognizes that this is the time to yield to other lawyers or advisors in the church wide process.